umrover/mrover-ros/src/motors/README.md

 - [ ] Verify wrist encoder CPR
 - [ ] Perhaps custom nucleos (to replace the current 3 nucleos taking up so much space)

+### ToDo - ROS Migration
+- [ ] See how to fix meson.build (distinction between real main vs test)
+- [ ] Make sure project builds
+- [ ] Consider whether services should be implemented over topics (probably not)
+- [ ] Fix the Usage section

+### ToDo - 2023 Migration
+- [ ] Make sure we zero-index on the nucleo end (reflash everything)
+- [ ] Remove Science Hand lcm once SA system has been figured out

 ### Notes

 To reference the firmware that is loaded onto the Nucleos, [see this] (https://github.com/umrover/embedded-testbench/tree/motor_nucleo/motor_nucleo).
-An updated README for the firmware is coming soon, which will point out details such as watchdog timers and common issues.